giantswarm/docs/src/content/tutorials/observability/multi-tenancy/creating-grafana-organization/_index.md

   - https://github.com/orgs/giantswarm/teams/team-atlas
 ---

-When you first access [your installations `Grafana`]({{< relref "/tutorials/observability/data-exploration/accessing-grafana" >}}), you will be accessing an organization named _Shared Org_, which gives you access to a set of curated dashboards.
-However, if you want to provide multi-tenancy of your observability data (isolation between tenants), the observability platform allows you to create your own organizations in self-service.
+When you first access [your installation's `Grafana`]({{< relref "/tutorials/observability/data-exploration/accessing-grafana" >}}), you will be accessing an organization named _Shared Org_, which gives you access to a set of curated dashboards.
+However, if you want to provide multi-tenancy of your observability data (isolation between tenants), the observability platform allows self-service creation of your own organizations.

 ## Creating your own organization